ShellRuner/alx-low_level_programming/0x0A-argc_argv/README.md

 *Task2:The best argument against democracy is a five-minute conversation with the average voter
       Write program that prints all arguments it receives.

+*Task3:Neither irony nor sarcasm is argument
+      Write a program that multiplies two numbers.